UK eyeing ‘extremism’ tax on social media giants

 “Because content is not taken down as quickly as they could do, we’re having to de-radicalize people who have been radicalized.
 That’s costing millions.
 They can’t get away with that and we should look at all options, including tax,” he added.

 Last year in Europe the German government agreed a new law targeting social media firms over hate speech takedowns.
-The so-called NetzDG law came into effect in October — with a three month transition period for compliance (which ended yesterday).
+The so-called NetzDG law came into effect in October — with a three-month transition period for compliance (which ended yesterday).
 It introduces a regime of fines of up to €50M for social media platforms that fail to remove illegal hate speech after a complaint (within 24 hours in straightforward cases; or within seven days where evaluation of content is more difficult).

 UK parliamentarians investigating extremism and hate speech on social platforms via a committee enquiry also urged the government to impose fines for takedown failures last May, accusing tech giants of taking a laissez-faire approach to moderating hate speech.